Community Property in California

 What is separate property?
 Assets acquired before marriage are separate property.
 Assets acquired through inheritances or gifts to only one spouse are separate property.
 (Family Code section 770.)

 Why does community property affect estate planning?
 Spouses may want to give certain assets to their children from a previous marriage, for example, or to someone who is not a member of the immediate family.
 A will or trust might say, for example, "I give my community property to my spouse, and I give my separate property to my children who were born during my first marriage."
 Community property and separate property can also be issues when someone dies without a will.
-For further explanation, see the Intestate Succession page.
 Also, if there is no will, community property that is given to a spouse can avoid probate if a spousal property petition is used.

 Estate Planning complications due to community property: Although the definitions of community property and separate property may seem clear, court decisions have changed community property statutory law.
 The courts tend to favor community property over separate property, and there are several ways that separate property can be determined to be all or part community property.